 “Swagger & Swing” – Track 4 on “Painting Music

-The melody of Swagger & Swing started as notes on the fourth option on the “Paint with Music” platform, the “Street” canvas, which looks like a granite wall or pavement (shown below).
-This canvas has a more atonal sound than the others, and includes effects like scratching and hissing, which give a more grunge-like effect.
-I … Continue reading “Swagger & Swing” – Track 4 on “Painting Music
+The melody of Swagger & Swing started as notes on the fourth option on the “Paint with Music” platform, the “Street” canvas, which looks like a granite wall or pavement (shown below, left).
+This canvas has a more atonal sound than the others, and includes effects like scratching and hissing, which give a more grunge-like … Continue reading “Swagger & Swing” – Track 4 on “Painting Music

-Track 3 on "Painting Music" Water Music This track has nothing to do with the 1717 Water Music Suites by George Frideric Handel, though when I chose the name I might have dredged up a memory of it, since it is one of my favourite classical music compositions.
-I could not resist having some fun … Continue reading “Water Music” – waves, whale sounds and melancholy wind
+Track 3 on "Painting Music" This track has nothing to do with the 1717 Water Music Suites by George Frideric Handel, though when I chose the name I might have dredged up a memory of it, since it is one of my favourite classical music compositions.
+I could not resist having some fun with the … Continue reading “Water Music” – Waves, whale sounds and melancholy wind

 Track 1 on “Painting Music”: “Hirajōshi and Sky”